joshkunz/ashuffle/readme.md

 support.
 If the next song is only added once the previous song has finished playing, MPD doesn't know how to crossfade between the two songs.
-As a tradeoff between queue control and cross-fade support, you can supply the `--queue_buffer n` flag.
+As a tradeoff between queue control and cross-fade support, you can supply the `--queue-buffer n` flag.
 This flag will have ashuffle ensure that there are always `n` songs in the queue after the currently playing song.
 This way you still retain some queue control, while making sure that MPD can crossfade effectively.